Inclusive Eating Disorder Specialist Certification

 • Antiracist, evidence-based, inclusive, and HAES® aligned education to do less harm in ED treatment.
 Become trauma-informed or improve your trauma-informed care.

 • Social Workers get 45 CE credits including cultural competency and ethics from ASWB.
 RDs receive 49.5 CEUs from CDR.
-Easy and complimentary attestation process to maintain ongoing CE requirements (24 hours every 2 years).
+All other therapist licenses qualify for 45 CE hours with some state specific exceptions (e.g., NY, AL, KY, MA, NJ, NY, WV, HA).
+Check here for specifics.

 What’s inside